The first step in changing anything, is being aware of where the change takes place first. The source of all change is in your brain.

 Annette is a global citizen, who combines her experience in photography, painting, conceptual art, professional speaking, and urban philosophy; arising out of her extensive solo road tripping – Annette is the first woman to drive solo, once around the world – with her creativity, intelligence, and insights ( gained through the authorship of two insightful books) in her Peak Mental Performance programs.

 Here she focuses on the most challenging creative medium of all – the human brain.
 Whether you want to change your world or ‘the world’, the starting point remains the same – your brain.
-Change your brain, change your life; but be aware, the results you want, should define from whom you take advice.
+Change your brain, change your life.

 Dear Annette—I wanted to let you know how much we enjoyed your visit to Cleveland […]